 The New Blue Bag has a major impact on the underlying recycling chain.
 Not only do we require more capacity, but the composition of the PMD is also changing drastically, with lots of new packagings and materials making the sorting process far more complex.
 This is why the PMD sorting centres had to be totally modernised.

 Whereas in the past, the number of types of plastic in the blue PMD bag was limited to two – PET and HDPE bottles and containers – packaging made of polypropylene (PP), polystyrene (PS), PET trays and films have now been added, making the sorting process far more complex.
 The new sorting centres therefore combine a great many new and existing technologies, including drum sieves, wind shifters and infrared cameras.
-The PMD packaging is sorted into fourteen uniform fractions, ready for further recycling.
+The PMD packaging is sorted into sixteen uniform fractions, ready for further recycling.

 Indaver, Prezero, Sitel, Valtris, Val’Up